 What is Linseed Oil?

 Linseed oil is extracted from flax seeds.
 The source of linseed oil and flaxseed oil is the same but the processing of both is different where linseed oil is used for industrial purposes and flaxseed oil is quite fit for human consumption.
 One of the oldest and commercially important crops grown in the cooler climates is Flax.
 These seeds make a healthy diet as they are rich in omega 3 fatty acids and in dietary fibre.
-The linseed oil is extracted from both the types of flax seeds and appear yellow in color.
+The linseed oil is extracted from both the types of flax seeds and appear yellow in colour.

 Properties of Linseed Oil

 Some properties of linseed oil which make it suitable for the use of industrial purposes are as follows –

 - Drying properties – It dries uniformly but at a slow rate.
 Due to this characteristic, it is used as a drying agent in wood finish products, paint formula, etc.

-- Glowing property – Linseed oil gives a glowing effect to woods
+- Imparting glow – Linseed oil gives a glowing effect to woods

-- Water resistance property – Linseed oil keeps a substance safe from water.
+- Water-resistant properties – Linseed oil keeps a substance safe from water.
 This helps to prevent metal products from corrosion and protects furniture from water damage.

 - Binding properties – It helps in the binding of ingredients in many products.
 It creates a rich and smoothy emulsion when all the ingredients are mixed together.